• Skip to primary navigation

 Author: Aditya Raj

 While creating programs that run with graphical user interfaces, we need to detect if the user has pressed a key or not several times.
-In this article, we will see how we can detect keypress in python.
+In this article, we will see how we can detect keypress in Python.

-Detect Keypress using Keyboard module in Python
+Detect Keypress Using the keyboard Module in Python

-To detect keypress in python, we can use the keyboard module.
+To detect keypress in Python, we can use the keyboard module.
 It works on both Windows and Linux operating systems and supports all the hotkeys.
 You can install the keyboard module in your machine using PIP as follows.

 pip install keyboard